- Assistive Technology for school children

 Assistive Technology (AT) should be in the transition plan.
 The transition plan should answer the question: what AT does the student need to reach the transition goals?
 Examples are:

 - A student will be driving to technical college classes and needs hand controls for a car.
 The transition plan could include a driver’s education course using hand controls.

 - A student with a learning disability needs better reading skills to get ready for college classes.
 This student could get training on voice-output reading software to get ready.

 - A student with cerebral palsy will be moving into a group home after high school.
 They need to learn about daily living and personal care.
-The training on devices for eating, cooking, bathing and household chores would be a part of the transition plan.
+Training on devices for eating, cooking, bathing, and household chores would be a part of the transition plan.

 The transition plan should also include any AT the student is already using that they will need after high school.
-If you have questions about funding AT in a transition plan in an IEP, get in touch with Iowa Compass.
+If you have questions about funding AT in a transition plan in an IEP, contact Iowa Compass.